-Each share of SEACOR Holdings common stock outstanding as of , 2017, the record date for the distribution, will entitle its holder to receive shares of SEACOR Marine common stock (which assumes that none of the holders of the SEACOR Holdings Convertible Notes choose to convert their notes prior to the record date for the distribution).
+Each share of SEACOR Holdings common stock outstanding as of May 22, 2017, the record date for the distribution, will entitle its holder to receive approximately 1.007 shares of SEACOR Marine common stock based on the number of shares of SEACOR Holdings common stock outstanding as of April 24, 2017, which assumes that none of the holders of the SEACOR Holdings Convertible Notes choose to convert their notes prior to the record date for the distribution.
 We expect approximately 17.7 million shares of our common stock will be distributed in the spin-off.
+See "The Spin-Off-General" for a more detailed description of the distribution ratio.
+We do not expect the amount of shares of SEACOR Holdings common stock outstanding to change significantly between April 24, 2017 and the Distribution Date, although no assurance can be given that this will be th case or that holders of SEACOR Holdings convertible notes will not convert such into SEACOR Holdings common stock before the Distribution Date.